 © 2019 Association Philharmonique d’Uccle

-For the coming season we are looking for:
+For this season we are looking for:

 Made up of amateur musicians of all ages and backgrounds, the orchestra generally performs 3 to 4 concerts per season.